Symptoms of chronic inflammation of the appendix. What is chronic appendicitis and how to treat it? Can appendicitis be chronic?

 Treatment

-After making a diagnosis, the doctor determines the necessary methods of therapy.
-Treatment of chronic appendicitis can be carried out by the classical conservative method or through surgery (for severe pain).
-In addition, the patient is shown dietary nutrition.
+After making a diagnosis, the doctor determines the necessary treatment methods.
+Treatment of chronic appendicitis can be carried out classically conservative method or through surgery (for severe pain).
+In addition, the patient is prescribed dietary nutrition.
 Self-medication is extremely dangerous, since the inflammatory process in the appendix can lead to dangerous complications.

 Taking medications

-Attacks of appendicitis can be stopped with medication.
+Attacks of appendicitis can be treated with medication.
 The patient is prescribed:

 • antibiotics;